wiktorwojcik112/hier/README.md

 cargo build --release
 ```
 The executable will appear in target/release.
 Go into this directory to run it.
-You can run REPL, by entering:
+You can run REPL by entering:
 ```
 ./hier repl
 ```